I lost 20 lb. without trying, and I wonder if Marcia Wallace told me how, long ago, when I barely listened but didn’t forget.

 But my weight loss wasn’t a fluke.
-Soon, I also lost the distinction of being a 200 pound slugger.
-I had to change my everyday narrative when I found myself nearing ideal BMI range for my height.
+Soon, I also lost the distinction of being a 200-pound slugger.
+I had to change my everyday narrative when I found myself nearing the ideal BMI range for my height.

 I wasn’t sick.
 My exercise program didn’t change, I was drinking wine and eating my wife’s sinfully delicious cooking in the same sinful amounts…

 Then, I realized something had changed.
 Here’s where Marcia Wallace, five years deceased, reactivated in my mental zone.

 After getting out of bed – at my usual pre-dawn 3:30 or 4:00 a.m. – the only thing I do before feeding the cats, the only thing they allow, is fire up the coffeemaker waiting with a brew poured in the basket the night before while my brain still functioned reliably.